 If you’re a cyclist who’s been in an accident that wasn’t your fault, read our guide.

 Bruised ribs injury claim FAQ – Rib Injury Claims and Broken Rib Claims FAQs

 A fractured rib is worth different amounts for different cases.
 The compensation you receive is dependent on whether the fracture involves complication, whether you’ve suffered psychologically and how much you’ve lost out on financially.

 Is it worth going to the hospital for a broken rib?

-If you think your rib is broken, NHS advice is that you might not need full medical intervention.
+If you think you’ve broken a rib, NHS advice is that you might not need full medical intervention.
 However, call 111 if you’re concerned and visit a doctor if your injuries are the result of a serious accident.

 How much can I get for a bruised ribs injury claim from a car accident?